VatsalJagani/splunk-app-action/DEV_README.md

 * Run below command if you make any changes to JS file before committing the code to repo.
   * `ncc build index.js --license LICENSE`
   * This do not require if there is change in python file or action.yml file.

+## Note from actions/upload-artifact - Zipped Artifact Downloads
+During a workflow run, files are uploaded and downloaded individually using the upload-artifact and download-artifact actions.
+However, when a workflow run finishes and an artifact is downloaded from either the UI or through the download api, a zip is dynamically created with all the file contents that were uploaded.
+There is currently no way to download artifacts after a workflow run finishes in a format other than a zip or to download artifact contents individually.
+One of the consequences of this limitation is that if a zip is uploaded during a workflow run and then downloaded from the UI, there will be a double zip created.